 On the demand side we assume, without loss of generality, that the South has one consumer, who is a price taker.
-If the consumer has free access to the hard currency at the going exchange rate, which is 1, then the consumer's inverse demand function for the good sold by the North is given by:
+Imagine first that the consumer has free access to the hard currency at the going exchange rate.
+In such a case let the consumer's inverse demand function for the good sold by the North be given by: